Cryptolyfe/Megaverse/README.md

 node index.js
 ```
 ### Expected Output:
-    _Starting the process to build the goal map.
+Starting the process to build the goal map.
+Clearing the grid...
+Skipping entire row 0 during clearing, as it contains only 'SPACE'
+Deleted COMETHS at (1, 7)
+Deleted POLYANETS at (2, 2)
+Deleted POLYANETS at (2, 3)
+Deleted COMETHS at (2, 13)
-    Deleted POLYanet at (0, 0)
+Deleted POLYANETS at (2, 23)
 ...
-    POLYanet created at (5, 10)
-    Attempting to create SOLoon (red) at (6, 12)
-    ...
 Goal map has been successfully created.
 Process completed successfully.

 ## The script does the following:
 Clears the grid of all existing entities by deleting POLYanets, SOLoons, and comETHs.
 Introduces a delay to prevent hitting API rate limits.
+Implements retry logic for rate-limiting (HTTP 429) errors.
 Populates the grid with new entities from the goal map retrieved from the API.

 ## Future Improvements:
 ### Although the current script works as intended, there are a few areas that can be optimized:

 1. Separation of Concerns (Modularization)
 Improvement: Separate the functionality into dedicated scripts:
+index
+utils
 clear.js: Dedicated to clearing the grid.
 create.js: Dedicated to creating the entities.
 Why: Modular scripts will improve maintainability and allow for more flexible testing and troubleshooting.

-2. Optimize the Deletion Process
-Improvement: The script currently tries to delete entities at every grid position, including empty spots marked as "SPACE".
-We could skip positions that are already "SPACE" to reduce unnecessary API calls.
-3. Refactor certian entities to Classes: While the current function-based approach works well for this project, refactoring the code to use classes can provide better encapsulation, reusability, and maintainability if the project grows or becomes more complex.
-By creating separate classes for entities like Polyanet, Soloon, and Cometh, the code could be more organized and modular, allowing for easier modifications or extensions of individual components without affecting others.
-4. Optimize the Rate Limiting Delay
+2. Optimize the Rate Limiting Delay
 Improvement: Experiment with shorter delays between API calls (currently set at 500ms for deletions and 1000ms for creations) to find the optimal balance between speed and avoiding rate limits.
-5. Error Handling and Retry Mechanism
-Improvement: Enhance error handling by implementing a retry mechanism when the script encounters rate limits or other transient API errors.